acon96/home-llm/README.md

 **Setting up the "remote" backend**:

+You need the following settings in order to configure the "remote" backend
+1. Hostname: the host of the machine where text-generation-webui API is hosted.
+If you are using the provided add-on then the hostname is `local-text-generation-webui`
+2. Port: the port for accessing the text-generation-webui API.
+NOTE: this is not the same as the UI port.
+(Usually 5000)
+3. Name of the Model: This name must EXACTLY match the name as it appears in `text-generation-webui`

+On creation, the component will validate that the model is available for use.

 ### Configuring the component as a Conversation Agent
 **NOTE: ANY DEVICES THAT YOU SELECT TO BE EXPOSED TO THE MODEL WILL BE ADDED AS CONTEXT AND POTENTIALLY HAVE THEIR STATE CHANGED BY THE MODEL.
 ONLY EXPOSE DEVICES THAT YOU ARE OK WITH THE MODEL MODIFYING THE STATE OF, EVEN IF IT IS NOT WHAT YOU REQUESTED.
 THE MODEL MAY OCCASIONALLY HALLUCINATE AND ISSUE COMMANDS TO THE WRONG DEVICE!
 USE AT YOUR OWN RISK.**

+In order to utilize the conversation agent in HomeAssistant:
+1. Navigate to "Settings" -> "Voice Assistants"
+2. Select "+ Add Assistant"
+3. Name the assistant whatever you want.
+4. Select the "Conversation Agent" that we created previously
+5. If using STT or TTS configure these now
+6. Return to the "Overview" dashboard and select chat icon in the top left.

+From here you can submit queries to the AI agent.

+In order for any entities be available to the agent, you must "expose" them first.
+1. Navigate to "Settings" -> "Voice Assistants" -> "Expose" Tab
+2. Select "+ Expose Entities" in the bottom right
+3. Check any entities you would like to be exposed to the conversation agent.

 ### Running the text-generation-webui add-on
 In order to facilitate running the project entirely on the system where Home Assistant is installed, there is an experimental Home Assistant Add-on that runs the oobabooga/text-generation-webui to connect to using the "remote" backend option.